-Outline your most significant research-related contributions.

-- The applicant must choose up to three (3) research-related contributions (e.g., research publications, reports, books, guidelines, datasets, code, tools, training and mentorship, volunteerism, community engagement, standards, software or commercialized products) that they judge to be the most significant and relevant to their research proposal.
-For each of these contributions, consider discussing the following: - The significance, relevance, and impact (e.g., influence on policy and practice, influence on direction of thought, use of research results by stakeholders, health outcomes, societal outcomes, and distinctions-based, meaningful and culturally safe health research) of your work. - Your role in the research, including clearly outlining your contribution to collaborative research or to the actual writing of joint publications (e.g., define your role in joint publications/projects, and consider your percent contribution to the team effort). - The significance, relevance, and impact of your work in relation to the social sciences and humanities, to the natural sciences and engineering, or to health-related fields and processes, if appropriate. - o The impact and importance of these activities in terms of your career aspirations. - For each contribution, applicants are also invited to outline any contextual factors that impacted progress in their research or dissemination of results.
+Most significant Outline your most significant research-related contributions. contributions - One- page (1) maximum The applicant nest arginicant research related contributions.
+The applicant must choose up to three (3) research-related contributions (e.g., research publications, reports, books, guidelines, datasets, code, tools, training and mentorship, volunteerism, community engagement, standards, software or commercialized products) that they judge to be the most significant and relevant to their research proposal.
+For each of these contributions, consider discussing the following: The significance, relevance, and impact (e.g., influence on policy and practice, influence on direction of thought, use of research results by stakeholders, health outcomes, societal outcomes, and distinctions-based, meaningful and culturally safe health research) of your work.
+Your role in the research, including clearly outlining your contribution to collaborative research or to the actual writing of joint publications (e.g., define your role in joint publications/projects, and consider your percent contribution to the team effort).
+The significance, relevance, and impact of your work in relation to the social sciences and humanities, to the natural sciences and engineering, or to health-related fields and processes, if appropriate.
+The impact and importance of these activities in terms of your career aspirations.
+For each contribution, applicants are also invited to outline any contextual factors that impacted progress in their research or dissemination of results.
 Examples include health problems, family responsibilities, disabilities, trauma and/or loss, pandemic impact or other circumstances, for example, the time necessary to complete a monograph, file a patent, or commercialize an industrial process or product; and for health professionals, engagement in post-degree non-research related clinical training or activities (residency, etc.).

-Special circumstances (optional) - One-page (1) maximum

-The CIP Residency Program Committee acknowledges that certain circumstances may legitimately affect an applicant's record of research achievement.
+Special circumstances ( optional ) - One-page (1) maximum The CIP Residency Program Committee acknowledges that certain circumstances may legitimately affect an applicant's record of research achievement.
 Applicants are encouraged to explain any circumstances (including gender, race, diversity, ability, sexuality, health disparities, educational access, etc.) that have impacted their academic trajectory in order to allow for a fair assessment of their research achievement.
 Committee members are entrusted with the responsibility to assess the impact and significance of research contribution while taking into account the impacts of career interruptions as well as interpersonal, community, and career responsibilities.

-Applicants can describe circumstances such as administrative responsibilities, health problems, family responsibilities, disabilities, trauma and/or loss, cultural or community responsibilities, socio-economic context, pandemic impact, or other circumstances (for example, the time necessary to complete a monograph or research project, file a patent, or academia and/or career advancement, scientific research, other research, dissemination of results, training, etc.).
+Applicants can describe circumstances such as administrative responsibilities, health problems, family responsibilities, disabilities, trauma and/or loss, cultural or community responsibilities, socio-economic context, pandemic impact, or other circumstances (for example, the time necessary to complete a monograph or research responsibilities, disabilities, trauma and/or loss, cultural or community responsibilities, socio-economic context, pandemic impact, or other circumstances (for example, the time necessary to complete a monograph or research project, file a patent, or academia and/or career advancement, scientific research, other research, dissemination o results, training, etc.).
 Applicants may explain any gaps in the chronology of their experience.

 When describing circumstances that impacted their academic trajectory, applicants are to please include the start and end dates, where appropriate; the areas of training/productivity that were impacted; and the reason(s) for or a brief explanation of the absence/impact.
-However, applicants are not required to justify circumstances when noting considerations related to personal identity considerations.
+However , applicants are not required to justify circumstances when noting considerations related to personal identity considerations.
 Should you choose to include this information, please note that it will be reviewed by members of the CIP Residency Program Committee.
 Note: In order to maintain equitable application requirements for all nominees, no information other than that outlined above will be considered by the Committee.
 Any information that does not conform to the requirements will be removed with no further notification to the applicant.

-4.1.2 Note for post-doctoral stream applicants:
+Note for post-doctoral stream applicants: